Homemade weed killers: tried and tested

 Want to try your hand at homemade, natural remedies to control weeds safely?
 We show you how – and give our verdict on their effectiveness.

 Weeds can be the bane of a gardener's life.
 As the growing season gets into full swing, weeds can become a huge problem, often growing faster than your ornamental plants, fruits and vegetables.
 Unless you regularly hoe annual weeds, hand-weed problem areas and prepare soil thoroughly, you're going to be overwhelmed the minute your back is turned.

-Commercially available weedkillers usually contain glyphosate, a controversial chemical linked to several cancer cases in the United States.
+Commercially available weed killers usually contain glyphosate, a controversial chemical linked to several cancer cases in the United States.
 While glyphosate is unlikely to be used in sufficient quantities at as to cause harm for the home gardener, you may want to avoid using it.
 There is also research to suggest that glyphosate can adversely affect honey bees.
 It appears that it affects the microbial community in the bees’ digestive system, making them more prone to deadly infections.

-We've put together a few suggestions for organic, home remedies that might make weeding easier.
-Bear in mind that these solutions don't have the same weed-killing powers as glyphosate and other commercially available weedkillers.
-It's therefore a good idea to use more than one application over the course of a few weeks, as one dose of home-made weedkiller may not be enough to completely kill the weed.
+We've put together a few suggestions for natural and homemade remedies that might make weeding easier.
+Bear in mind that these solutions don't have the same weed-killing powers as glyphosate and other commercially available weed killers.
+It's therefore a good idea to use more than one application over the course of a few weeks, as one dose of homemade weed killer may not be enough to completely kill the weed.
 Always spray your homemade weed killer on a dry day, otherwise rain will wash it away.

 More on weeds and weeding: